Equity

 TUSA Equity President

-Meet TUSA’s Equity President, Trenton Hoare (he/they)
+Meet TUSA’s Equity President, Mark Warrington (he/him)

 TUSA’s Equity President is here to represent issues facing members of equity groups and chair the TUSA Equity Committee.
-Trenton is the person at TUSA to go to if you’re not sure where to go.
+Mark is the person at TUSA to go to if you’re not sure where to go.

 TUSA State President